fmidev/metoclient/README.md

 MetOClient is a JavaScript library for map animations, based on OpenLayers 6.
 If you are looking for an older version, check out the `v4` branch.

 An animation is defined by map layers containing time rules.
-The map protocols it supports are WMS, WMTS and WFS.
+The map standards it supports are WMS, WMTS and GeoJSON.
 The configuration is given in a JSON object which is an extension of a Mapbox style configuration.

 An animation API is provided to extend OpenLayers map methods.